 The Office for Fellowships and Pre-Health Advising works with students and alumnae/i seeking admission to schools in the health professions as well as with those applying for fellowships to fund graduate education, independent study, and research.
 Students receive individualized advising and guidance as well as support during the application process.

 Vassar’s acceptance rates for medical school are significantly higher than the national average.
 In fact, Vassar’s acceptance rate for medical school is almost twice the national average.
 Last year, 76% of the Vassar grads who applied were accepted; the national average was 46%.
+Over the last five years, on average 83% of those who applied through Vassar were accepted to medical school.
 Among the schools they are attending: Mt.
 Sinai, Columbia, Tufts, Brown, Dartmouth, Einstein.

 Vassar graduates are very successful in receiving various nationally competitive awards each year.
 Among those awarded are Fulbright grants, Watson fellowships, National Science Foundation grants, Beinecke Scholarships, and Luce Scholars awards, to name a few.
 Vassar has been among the top 10 bachelor's producing schools for Fulbrights for the last seven years.
 In addition, the college itself annually awards over $550,000 in fellowships for graduate study.
 More